-The Calendar Properties program allows each user to configure what information will be shown in the Graphical Calendars and how it will be displayed.
+The Calendar Properties window allows each user to configure what information will be shown in the Graphical Calendars and how it will be displayed.
 For example, each user can specify how the colors of the events will be displayed on the Graphical Calendars as well as the number of minutes between refreshes.

-The Calendar Properties program is divided into five tabs: General, Daily, Weekly, Monthly, and Task List.
+The Calendar Properties window is divided into six tabs: General, Daily, Weekly, Monthly, Task List, and Time Zone.
 Each tab corresponds to the section of the calendar being customized.

-The majority of the options in the Calendar Properties program are self-explanatory.
+The majority of the options in the Calendar Properties window are self-explanatory.
 This section will discuss those items that are not self-explanatory in more detail.